It's time to reconsider going on-prem

 Easy vs Hard

 These different types of offerings above were listed in the order of difficulty for a SaaS provider to maintain and, generally, in the amount of money a buyer is willing to pay for them.
 So it probably makes sense for a SaaS provider to move from the bottom up, gradually taking on the increased level of difficulty.
-However, our initial customers hired us mainly to solve traditional on-premise, so we needed to think about how to provide a solution that serves all of these deployment strategies.
+However, our initial customers hired us mainly to solve traditional on-premises, so we needed to think about how to provide a solution that serves all of these deployment strategies.

 Not mentioned in the list above is an additional step in the typical SaaS company’s lifecycle: when a Public SaaS application has to go “multi-DC” or “multi-region”.
 This is generally done to reduce latency or make the application more highly available.
 Going multi-DC is a challenge in itself and bring many of the same concerns mentioned below.

-There’s one way to make the problem of going on-premise a lot easier for the SaaS company and that is to just throw the code over the wall and let the customer operate it.
+There’s one way to make the problem of going on-premises a lot easier for the SaaS company and that is to just throw the code over the wall and let the customer operate it.
 Historically, this is how the problem has traditionally been solved, usually using VMs.

 While this gets the application “over the fence”, it suffers from the following, in many cases fatal, problems: